“Pink Skies” Lyrics Meaning (Zach Bryan)

 And plenty nights under pink skies you taught ’em to enjoy

-The kids are still full of life, and they were taught to appreciate simple joys
+The kids are still full of life, and they were taught to appreciate the simple joys of life.

 Verse 2: Cleaning Up and Holding On